equinixmetal-archive/docs-packet-legacy/products/getting-started/legal-compliance/getting-started.md

     "seo-title": "Legal Compliance - Packet Developer Docs", "seo-description": "Learn more about our legal terms", "og-title": "Legal Compliance",
-    "og-description": "Learn more about our legal terms" }
+    "og-description": "Learn more about our legal terms", "og-image": "/images/packet-product-docs.png"
+}
 </meta> -->